alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

 No sign of `main`, only `handleUserInput`.

-This is a common hazard of asynchronous programming: you are always replacing the record of your active procedures as they are all performing task setup that completes and the callbacks they created are later invoked by the runtime.
+This is a common hazard of asynchronous programming: You are always replacing the record of your active procedures as they are all performing task setup that completes and the callbacks they created are later invoked by the runtime.

-# JavaScript 💚
+## JavaScript 💚

 Asynchronous programming has always been at the heart of JS and is one of the central selling points of using Node.js.

 In 2015, the first [Long Term Support version of Node.js was released](https://nodejs.org/en/blog/release/v4.2.0), and with it came a stable standard library that popularized a common pattern for handling asynchronous tasks.
-All asynchronous tasks would accept a callback as their last argument, with the callback taking at least two arguments: an error, and the task's result.
-The pattern was that if the first argument was [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) (an error object) the task failed, and if it was not then the second argument would contain the result.
+All asynchronous tasks would accept a callback as their last argument, with the callback taking at least two arguments: an error and the task's result.
+The pattern was that if the first argument was [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) (an error object), the task failed, and if it was not, then the second argument would contain the result.

 Here's a simplified example of a function that reads a file: